 Signs and Symptoms

 Although it’s not easy to identify this disorder, some signs and symptoms stand out.
 Usually, these behaviors are unmanageable or seriously disrupt someone’s everyday life.
 Most symptoms begin during adolescence, but it’s also possible for ICDs to not show up until adulthood.
-The most common symptoms of impulse control disorder include:
+The most common symptoms of impulse control disorder include the following:

-- Behavioral Symptoms: stealing, starting fires, risky or promiscuous behavior, hypersexuality, internet addiction, lying, and aggressive behaviors.
+- Behavioral symptoms like stealing, starting fires, risky or promiscuous behavior, hypersexuality, internet addiction, lying, and aggressive behaviors.

-- Cognitive Symptoms: obsessive behavior, irritability or agitation, flying into a rage, and poor concentration.
+- Cognitive symptoms like obsessive behavior, irritability or agitation, flying into a rage, and poor concentration.

-- Social and Emotional Symptoms: isolation, low self-esteem, detachment, anxiety, drastic shifts in moods and thoughts, constant feelings of guilt, and regret.
+- Social and emotional symptoms such as isolation, low self-esteem, detachment, anxiety, drastic shifts in moods and thoughts, constant feelings of guilt, and regret.